EmilWallin/EmilWallin/README.md

 ---
 I'm a systemdev student.

-I'm probably working on some React application.
+I'm probably working on some web application.

 ## Skills